🧠🤖

 I’m Winnie, a PhD candidate at New York University (NYU).

-My work spans from biological brains (my works were published in Science and Nature to autonomous LLM research agents (current research at Meta).
+My work spans from biological brains (my works were recently published in Science and Nature) to autonomous LLM research agents (current research at Meta).
 I’ve spent years understanding biological learning machines and currently building artificial ones.
 The brain taught me how intelligence works.
 AI taught me how to build it.
-Now I want to close this circle—using insights from biological intelligence to build better AI, then wielding that AI to decode biology itself.

 Current Focus